SYSTEMIC LUPUS · SLE · LUPUS NEPHRITIS · LUPUS CEREBRITIS

 Your cells are collected, isolated, expanded and quality-tested in our certified Warsaw laboratory.
 Each batch receives a full traceability certificate.
 This stage typically takes 2–3 weeks.

 Cells are delivered by intravenous infusion — no surgery, no general anaesthesia.
-Treatment is available at our Warsaw clinic or with our medical team at your location worldwide.
-Airport transfers, accommodation and visa support are included in the programme.
-Where clinically appropriate, our medical board may approve a travelling treatment programme — our medical team flies directly to the patient.
+Airport transfers, accommodation and visa support are included in the programme for international patients.

 Structured rehabilitation sessions with our specialist, adapted to your current functional capacity and organ involvement.
 Includes guidance on fatigue management, joint protection and UV avoidance strategies.
 Available at our clinic or remotely coordinated with your local medical team.